-To some extent, these problems can be addressed on a community by community basis, as each community studies its educators and devises a comprehensive plan in response.
+To some extent, these problems can be addressed on a community-by-community basis, as each community studies its educators and devises a comprehensive plan in response.
 The need for community-wide planning in education is clear.
 Opportunities for full-time work and career advancement ultimately rest with the community as a whole.
-For example, the position of "community educator" provides an opportunity to create full-time work, with appropriate salary and benefits, by teaching at more than one school.
+For example, the position of "community educator" can provide an opportunity to create full-time work, with appropriate salary and benefits, for teachers employed at more than one school.
 In addition, these educators may take on leadership responsibilities within the community, such as mentoring new teachers or peer coaching.

 Questions about standards and accountability for educational personnel might also be addressed at the community level.
 Communities may design systems for professional development, which include standards for in-service training coupled with increased salaries and benefits for qualifying teachers.
-Although communities cannot set binding rules for individual schools, community guidelines might provide a moral force which would upgrade the quality of personnel.
-In addition to moral suasion, community standards might be backed up with community incentives, such as providing salary and benefit supplements to create "community educator" positions.
+Although communities cannot set binding rules for individual schools, community guidelines might provide a moral force that would upgrade the quality of personnel.
+Further, because teachers may change schools but remain in Jewish education, professional growth for teachers must be seen as a communal responsibility in addition to a mandate for schools.

-To succeed, a comprehensive plan would have to incorporate the full spectrum of the community, address the critical needs identified in this report, and be adequately funded to do so.
-At the same time, national Jewish organizations can play an important role in supporting these reform efforts, through setting standards, developing programs of in-service education, and providing intellectual resources and normative support for change.
+To succeed, a comprehensive plan would have to incorporate the full educational spectrum of the community, address the critical needs identified in this report, and be adequately funded to do so.
+At the same time, national Jewish organizations can play an important role in supporting these efforts by setting standards, developing programs of in-service education, and providing intellectual resources and normative support for change.
 The task may be daunting, but the stakes are high, and now is the time to act.
+Appendix: Data and Methods